Information about our lab

 The following is a description of some of the major projects going on in the lab:

 - One major focus of the lab is to understand how people who have lost central vision due to macular degeneration adapt and start to use peripheral vision for everyday life.
+The Macular Degeneration Plasticity project addressees this issue.
 This project is part of the larger human connectome project, which will map the brain’s connections.

 - A third focus is to examine plasticity through training the visual system.
 We are training people to use peripheral vision for reading and recognizing faces.
 Using some of the neuroimaging and behavioral tools described above, we identify whether and how that training influences the way peripheral visual information is processed.